Check out our newest video called “I’m a Biker & I Ride.”

 Look Learn Live — a motorcycle safety and awareness campaign — was developed by the Texas Department of Transportation (TxDOT), Texas Department of Public Safety (TxDPS), and Texas A&M Transportation Institute (TTI).

 These social media sites contribute to the many motorcycle safety awareness efforts of the campaign.
-Friends and followers are updated on the latest motorcycle safety classes, upcoming motorcycle safety events, and the latest on motorcycle safety.
+Followers are updated on the latest motorcycle safety news, upcoming motorcycle safety events, and available motorcycle safety materials.